nikitavoloboev/data/focusing/focusing.md

 ![](https://i.imgur.com/ljXP7fr.jpg)

-I mark the projects and goals I want to focus on right now in my life and by pressing `Q` in Trello I will only see these cards on the board.
+I mark the projects and goals I want to focus on right now, and by pressing `Q` in Trello I will only see these cards on the board.

 ![](https://i.imgur.com/j0riBa0.jpg)